PowerShell/PSReadLine/README.md

-If you've installed PSReadLine yourself from the PowerShell Gallery, you can simply run: `powershell -noprofile -command "Update-Module PSReadLine -AllowPrerelease"` or `<path-to-pwsh-executable> -noprofile -command "Update-Module PSReadLine -AllowPrerelease`, depending on the version of PowerShell you are using.
+If you've installed PSReadLine yourself from the PowerShell Gallery, you can simply run: `powershell -noprofile -command "Update-Module PSReadLine -AllowPrerelease"` or `<path-to-pwsh-executable> -noprofile -command "Update-Module PSReadLine -AllowPrerelease"`, depending on the version of PowerShell you are using.

 If you get an error like: